MarcusWichelmann/WpfPlus/README.md

 PM> Install-Package WpfPlus
 ```

-After that you only need to slightly edit your project's `App.xaml` to look something like this:
+After that you only need to slightly edit your project's `App.xaml` to make it looking like this:
 ``` xaml
 <Application x:Class="MyApplication.App"
              [...]